alamehan/book-summary/javascript-uncover/README.md

 // A. Windows Object
 // =================

 // A1.
-Ingat: Penulisan window itu optional
+Penulisan window itu optional

 var foo = "Hello World";
 function salam(a){